Hallur20/DBAssignment07/README.md

   update offices set phone = "+1 212 555 4000" where (phone = "+1 212 555 3000" AND officeCode <> 0);
 update CustomerOverview set repPhone = "+1 212 555 4000" where (repPhone in ("+1 212 555 3000") AND customerNumber <> 0);

+  next question in e3:

+  update CustomerOverview set repEmail = "newEmail@classicmodelcars.com" where repName = "Leslie Jennings";
+  our expectation to this was that only the view would be affected, but to our surprise the employees table was also updated.
+  Then we started to research where thinsg could go wrong and we found out that some of the "rep's" were having the same phone numbers. (example: leslie jennings and leslie thompson), so they are in family which could cause issues if updating by the number.
+So a silly way of doing it would be this: set repEmail = "newEmail@classicmodelcars.com" where repPhone = "+1 650 219 4782";